awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-cluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Version`  <a name="cfn-eks-cluster-version"></a>
 The desired Kubernetes version for your cluster\.
-If you don't specify a value here, the latest version available in Amazon EKS is used\.
+If you don't specify a value here, the default version available in Amazon EKS is used\.
+The default version might not be the latest version available\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)